steadylearner/Steadylearner/post/javascript-How to use Python with JavaScript.md

 <!--
   Post{
-    title: "How to use Python with JavaScript with python-bridge",
+    title: "How to use Python in JavaScript",
-    subtitle: "Include Numpy, pandas, pyautogui etc in JavaScript",
+    subtitle: "Numpy, pandas, pyautogui etc in JavaScript",
     image: "/code/prop-passer.image_watermark.text_watermark.png",
     image_decription: "Image made with HTML and CSS by www.steadylearner.com",
     tags: "python-bridge, FFI, Python, JavaScript, ",